 To qualify for this QROPS in Switzerland, you must:

-• Be domiciled in Switzerland at the time of transfer (essential for avoiding the 25% OTC from October 2024).
+- Be tax-resident in Switzerland at the time of transfer (this is required to avoid the 25% Overseas Transfer Charge)

 In addition to insurance coverage, the Independent Vested Benefits Foundation offers several tax benefits, including: